wayfair-incubator/aux-eng-playbook/src/docs/goals/platforms.md

 When an engineer works with another team, they are pair programming with the intended users of a platform.
 Part of that experience includes seeing where their products fall short or don't solve a problem effectively.
 If it takes 20 minutes to learn how to use a tool that saves 20 minutes, people will likely not use that tool.
 An Aux Engineer can learn this during an engagement; then learn the ways that their users _expect_ software or platforms to work (this is a less-data-driven approach to _measuring_ the success of any built changes).
 The Aux Engineer can relay feedback and proposed changes during or after the engagement (sharing _learning_) to appropriately serve real users engaging with a platform.

-The contributions an Aux Engineer can glean are hugely valueable.
+The contributions an Aux Engineer can glean are hugely valuable.
 Keep in mind: they're doing this not only to serve a platform team's product and roadmap.
 Aux Eng actively moves the needs of the business forward, faster, by connecting experts in a domain/platform with others that need help engaging in that space.
-In our experience, that exposure from our team into our user teams is as valueable as building a critical change into our platform.
+In our experience, that exposure from our team into our user teams is as valuable as building a critical change into our platform.

 ### Off-Engagements